 Homemade cheese sounds more complicated than it really is to make.
 The only issue I find is waiting for the milk to boil to a frothy stage for at least 20 minutes and to ensure the milk doesn’t burn or catch too much at the bottom of the pan.
 The rest of it is easy and so delicious.

 - Juice of 1 lemon or 1 tbsp vinegar (acid)

 - Sea salt

-- Begin by heating the milk over medium heat in a large vessel for 20 minutes just under the boil and very frothy.
+- Begin by heating the milk over medium heat in a large vessel for 20 minutes just under the boil and until very frothy.

 - The milk fats will fully separate from the water (whey) and you’ll have little lumps of soft white matter.
 That’s your cheese.